 About the Aberdare & District Amateur Radio Society

-The Club callsigns are GC3ASW / MC0TTR and the station can be heard operating on most club nights from 6:30pm onwards.
+The Club callsigns are MC0TTR / GC3ASWand the station can be heard operating on most club nights from 6:30pm onwards.
 Feel free to give us a call if you hear us on the air.

-We run training courses at all 3 exam levels, and hold a number of regular club activities including construction projects, demonstrations, field days, SOTA activations and let’s not forget our club BBQs.
+We offer tutoring at all 3 exam levels, and hold a number of regular club activities including construction projects, demonstrations, field days, SOTA activations etc. Members bring along their own gear or projects to show others or indeed for help with technical aspects.

 If you would like to learn more about our fascinating hobby, please take a look at our “Contact us” page and drop us a line.